jeanbisutti/spring-petclinic/Readme-blog-post.md

 ```

-Now, let's run the Spring PetClinic application and the OpenTelemetry collector:
+Now, we can run the Spring PetClinic application and the OpenTelemetry collector:

 ```bash
 docker-compose -f docker-compose-otel.yml up
 ```

-Now, we can look at the collector logs.
+Let's check the collector logs to see the telemetry data.

 We can spot one log record about the Spring PetClinic application startup: